 There are errors within the microdata.
 Can I resolve these and how?

-The Schema App Team has created a Schema Filter which will remove the microdata from the page so that these errors are not published and seen by Google’s crawler.
-We include the microdata filter in our WordPress, Shopify, and BigCommerce plugins.
-The filter can be toggled on from within the respective platforms’ plugin settings.
+The Schema App Team has created a Schema Filter, which removes the microdata from the page so that these errors are not published and cannot be seen by Google’s crawler.
+We include the microdata filter in our WordPress and Shopify plugins.
+The filter can be toggled on within the respective platforms’ plugin settings.

 If you are not using the platforms mentioned above, you can still use the microdata filter by including the JavaScript tag, which we’ve shared via our Microdata Filter GitHub page.
 Additionally, the filter can be configured to remove certain markup by following the Microdata filter documentation.
 For more information on the Microdata filter, please see our how-to article, Schema Markup Filtering Javascript Library.